Goz Beïda

-Goz Beïda (قوز بيدا) is a town located in eastern Chad.
+Goz Beïda (قوز بيضة) is a town located in eastern Chad.
 It is the capital of the Sila region and the Kimiti department.
 Prior to 2008, Goz Beïda was part of the Ouaddaï Region's former Sila Department.

 It is situated about 70 km from the border with Sudan's western Darfur Region, and 1,200 km by road from N'Djamena, the Chadian capital.
 The town is served by Goz Beïda Airport.

 Due to its proximity to Sudan, Goz Beïda holds a geographically strategic location, both for cross-border trade and as a transit point during regional crises, frequently receiving an influx of refugees from the neighboring country.

 History

 The name Goz Beïda derives from the combination of the Chadian Arabic words Goz (sand) and Beïda (white), literally meaning "white sand".
 Indeed, the town stretches out, shaded by some large trees, over white sand surrounded by ochre rocks.
 Sultan Hyssac Habreche is said to have given this name to the region in the 16th century.

 Goz Beïda maintains historical ties with the Daju, an Islamized people from southern Ouaddaï, and is home to the tata of Goz Beïda, the residence of the Sultan of Daju.
 The town was also part of the Ouaddaï Empire.

 During the French colonization in the first half of the 20th century, the region was incorporated into French Chad, which was part of French Equatorial Africa.
 After Chad gained independence in 1960, Goz Beïda, like many other areas of the new country, faced challenges in integration and development.

 In the early 21st century, the town hosted tens of thousands of Sudanese refugees due to the Darfur conflict.
 Additionally, it hosted tens of thousands of internally displaced Chadian, primarily due to internal conflicts in the country at the time.
 As a result, Goz Beïda has been surrounded by refugee camps managed by international humanitarian organizations.
 One example is the Djabel camp, located 4 km from the town center, managed by United Nations High Commissioner for Refugees (UNHCR).

 In addition to the challenges of supporting refugees, Goz Beïda was targeted in attacks between 2006 and 2008 by the Union of Forces for Democracy, a Chadian rebel group active during that period that aimed to overthrow then-President Idriss Déby.

 With the outbreak of new conflicts in Sudan in 2023, Goz Beïda received a new influx of refugees.
 According to UNHCR, there were about 30,000 people in the Djabel refugee camp in August of that year, although this number dropped to just over 11,000 by the end of 2024.